artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 > And does not depend on anything else.
 > ~

 If you analyze the notion of a chair, the chair disappears and you are left with wooden parts.
-If you analyze the notion of a day, you are left with a rising and setting sun.
-The chair and the day are dependent designations, and not ultimately real entities.
-They do not possess svabhāva.
-You, of course know this, since our conversation began with a similar deconstruction of the notion of a species.
+The chair is not an ultimately real entity; it doesn't possess svabhāva.
+You, of course, know this, since our conversation began with a similar deconstruction of the notion of a species, but this is only one type of existential dependence.

-One commentarial tradition identifies three types of existential dependence: dependence on causes and conditions, dependence on parts, and dependence on the designating mind.
+The dGe-Lugs commentarial tradition identifies three types of existential dependence: dependence on causes and conditions, dependence on parts, and dependence on the designating mind.
 These exist within a hierarchy, with conceptual dependence being the most subtle and incorporating all three.

-Svabhāva is thus a stronger notion than your term _fundamentally exist_.
-However, I think that the notion of svabhāva is a bit stronger than what you mean.
-Nāgārjuna will argue that both the concepts of causation and of change are logically incompatible with svabhāva---that it is nonsensical to conceive of primary dharmas as either changing or as being causally related (I have yet to study these arguments, so I will have to postpone a discussion of them for now.)
-Nāgārjuna does not deny that it is possible to observe and describe change.
+Svabhāva is thus a stronger notion than your term _fundamentally exist_, which permits dependence on causes and conditions.

-Let's analyze the notion of a wave function a little bit.
-A wave function is different at every point in time.
-Therefore the idea of the wave function as a single entity that "changes" over time can be decomposed into a sequence of wave functions in succession, similar to how we decompose a chair into its parts.
-This means that we have an entity---the wave function at time t₁---which is supposed to exist inherently and be the cause of another wave function---the wave function at time t₂.
-Nāgārjuna will argue that this picture of causation is untenable, but again, I am not yet acquainted with the argument.
+For example, a wave function is different at every point in time.
+Therefore the idea of the wave function as a single entity that changes over time can be decomposed into a sequence of wave function snapshots in succession, similar to how we decompose a chair into its parts.
+This means that we have an entity---the wave function at an instant---which is supposed to exist inherently and be the cause of another wave function---the wave function at the next instant.

+Dijon:: If a wave function snapshot fully determines the next snapshot, then it seems the _essence_ of the wavefunction is present in the first snapshot.

+Eureus:: This could be true for a simple idealized wave function, but any real wave function will depend on changing boundary conditions.
+For example, a quantum harmonic oscillator may evolve deterministically, but what maintains the quadratic potential?
+Unless the entire universe was just a harmonic oscillator, it _would_ change eventually, and when it does there would be existential dependence; you would no longer be able to predict the wave function's future state from it's current state, and there would be no essence.

+To division between a system and its surroundings is a useful approximation, but you can't splice the world like this.
+This is true even in classical mechanics, but in quantum mechanics, entangelement even more strongly prevents this, since there can be dependencies that span large differences.
+Here is a quote from David Bohm:

+> A quantum many-body system cannot properly be analyzed into independently existent parts, with fixed and determinate dynamical relationships between each of the parts.
+Rather, the "parts" are seen to be in an immediate connection, in which their dynamical relationships depend, in an irreducible way, on the state of the whole system (and indeed on that of broader systems in which they are contained, extending ultimately and in principle to the entire universe).
+Thus, one is led to a new notion of unbroken wholeness which denies the classical idea of analyzability of the world into separately and independently existent parts.

+As I'm sure you know, Bohm's interpretation of quantum mechanics is one of a few.
+However, I think this point is valid in all interpretations.

+Dijon:: I think you're correct.
+Here is a quote from Sean Carroll:

+> A feature that is common to all interpretations of quantum mechanics is that what we see when we look at the world is quite different from how we describe the world when we're not looking at it.
+In a sense it is the ultimate unification: not only does the deepest layer of reality not consist of things like "oceans" and "mountains"; it doesn't even consist of things like "electrons" and "photons."
+It's just the quantum wave function.
+Everything else is a convenient way of talking.

+Therefore, I was mistaken when I said "perhaps particles" are the fundamentally existing building blocks of reality.
+Electrons are like the bees, a conceptual projection onto the universe's wave function.

+In another place, Carroll says the wave function may evolve deterministically.
+If this is the case, then knowing the state of the universe's wave function at one point in time would allow you to predict it at all other points.
+Thus, it would seem there is a permanent essence to the wave function.
+Would you say that the wave function of the universe has svabhāva?

+TODO: discuss the situation where the laws of physics are themselves fixed and permanent, even if they aren't deterministic

+TODO: discuss whether there is an "illusion" perse then, if different species can arrive at the same laws of physics

+TODO: discuss the implications of all of this

+---

 The way I understand it, the question is whether the wave function has a referent "in reality," or if it only exists as a mental construct.
 Now, you made the point that this ontological distinction doesn't make any difference in terms of the theory's predictions and therefore it is meaningless, or at least undecidable.
 I agree that it is a meaningless distinction for physics.
 However, I do not think that it is necessarily meaningless or undecidable within the context of the Buddhadharma.
 It is undeniable that objects appear to us as if they exist substantially, "out there."
 Therefore, to say that this is a deception is not without any experiential basis.
 You said:

 > I only think the concept/theory/idea of svabhāva would require divine revelation if it purports metaphysical/ontological details which also do not make any measurable predictions.
 Thus if it has other meanings related to cognition, I certainly don't mean to say these could not be discovered without divine revelation.

 I agree that in order for something to have any meaning, it seems like it has to be based in experience somehow, whether that be measurement or cognition.
 So I agree that if svabhāva merely purported metaphysical details without any reference to experience, it would be effectively meaningless and/or undecidable.
 But it does refer to something experiential: namely, the illusion that entities inherently exist.
 For Nāgārjuna, the point is precisely to dispel avidyā (which produces the illusion of svabhāva), yet his approach is philosophical analysis.
 So while I am sympathetic to this concern, and it remains to be seen whether Nāgārjuna's arguments actually work in the way they are intended, it is at least clear that Nāgārjuna does not consider himself to be merely expounding a metaphysical theory which has no experiential counterpart, since śūnyatā can be realized.

-Regarding an example of a hypothetical object that possessed svabhāva, Nāgārjuna would argue that such an object would have to be uncaused, unchanging, and eternal.
-Most conceptions of "God" would fall under this category.
-However, the point isn't just that there is no God.
-For Nāgārjuna is also refuting that momentary phenomena have svabhāva, or indeed that anything does, and this is supposed to indicate that they could not exist independent of conceptual fabrication.
+TODO: comparison to the soul in Christianity

+TODO: agree that svabhāva does matter for Buddhdharma, assuming you believe that Buddhadharma exists.
+For someone outside of Buddhism, looking in, you are asking yourself whether you believe any of it, and the fact that svabhāva makes sense is part of the "consistency check" you are doing.
+Segue into the question of "how do you know svabhāva doesn't exist", continue the discussion about it being a metaphysical implementation detail

+then segue into the idealism discussion

 ---